 Asbestos and diesel exhaust are just two of the many substances linked to colon cancer.
 Exposure to the components of some solvents, metal-working fluids, and pesticides have also been shown to elevate the risk of developing colon cancer.
 A knowledgeable railroad colon cancer lawyer could demonstrate how someone’s job exposed them to substances known to cause colon cancer.
 A railroad shop worker may suffer due to exposure to welding fumes or asbestos while a maintenance of way worker could have contracted cancer due to exposure to weed killers with Imazethapyr or Dicamba.
 Colorectal cancer may be linked to these exposures even if you were a cigarette smoker or had other risk factors for the disease.

 Consult a Railroad Colon Cancer Attorney Today

 Colon cancer can have devastating effects on the body, particularly when there is a delay in diagnosing the condition.
-If you are suffering from colorectal cancer and you worked in the railroad industry, you owe it yourself and your family to learn about your options for recovering compensation.
+If you are suffering from colorectal cancer and you worked in the railroad industry, you owe it to yourself and your family to learn about your options for recovering compensation.

 An experienced railroad colon cancer lawyer could help you pursue a claim in court under the Federal Employer’s Liability Act or FELA.
-Employees suffering from colon cancer caused by on the job conditions in the railroad industry have a limited amount of time to file a claim.
+Employees suffering from colon cancer caused by on-the-job conditions in the railroad industry have a limited amount of time to file a claim.
 The law requires suits to be filed within three years of the time the worker was diagnosed with cancer or should have known of the cancer’s relationship to work on the railway.
-A knowledgeable railroad colon cancer injury attorney can determine when that three year period begins to run.
+A knowledgeable railroad colon cancer injury attorney can determine when that three-year period begins to run.
 Call now to find out how an attorney could help protect your rights and your future.